 2. Specialist bike insurance

 It’s worth looking at specialist bicycle insurance if you’re someone who uses their bike on a semi-regular or frequent basis.
-Once upon a time, getting specialist bike insurance proved to be a tough task, as there weren't many companies offering it to cyclists.
+Getting specialist bike insurance used to be a tough task, as there weren't many companies offering it to cyclists.

 Fortunately, things have changed, and there are now many different types of specialist insurers.
 However, premiums can be expensive on cyclist insurance - especially if you own a high-end bike worth £1,000-plus.
 12-month contracts can also be a nuisance.